 The Water Usage Charge is based on how much water is used.
-The charge is $2.02 per one Ccf, or 100 cubic feet, or 748 gallons).
-The average single family customer that uses 15 Ccf of water per quarter has a water usage charge of $30.30 per quarter.
+The charge is $2.08 per Ccf, or 100 cubic feet, or 748 gallons.

 Residential and smaller commercial customers are billed every three months, or per quarter, of the year.
 Commercial customers are billed monthly.
 Water charges appear with other City of Milwaukee service charges on the Municipal Services Bill.

 An average single family customer using 15 Ccf (11,220 gallons) of water per quarter will have a water usage charge of $31.20 per quarter and a water service charge of $27.23 per quarter.

 This list shows water service and water usage charges for all customers.

 On the water usage charts, you can see the "steps" of the Declining Block Rate (DBR).
 This rate applies to large users of water such as commercial and industrial customers.
 The DBR lowers the Water Usage Charge as the customer uses larger volumes of water.
 This rate structure is appropriate where there is an abundant, renewable supply of water, Lake Michigan, and all water is returned to the lake.
 We have more than adequate water treatment and distribution capacity so there is no need to build or expand facilities to meet demand.

 Are you using too much water?
 Do you have a leak?